If you’ve ever wanted to make a mosaic project, but you didn’t have any little mosaic pieces on hand, you’re going to love this!

 I’m super-stoked about it because I have a ton of mosaic craft projects in mind, and now that I know how to make the tiles myself, I can get working on them!

 I’ll be sharing those projects with you of course, but today, I’m just going to show you how to make your own mosaic tiles.
+(Note: You can now see our first mosaic cd craft at the bottom of this post).

 Hopefully you’ll be so excited, you’ll come up with a few mosaic crafts of your own while you’re waiting for me to make mine!